 It’s not easy.
 With the headwinds of burgeoning inflation and supply chain issues, investing in the wrong transformation project could be disastrous.
 So how do retailers ensure they always back the right digital initiatives?
 There are three simple steps:

 - Idea Sizing and Prioritisation Review: this part of the process will help you to quickly process the next batch of new ideas, in terms of their t-shirt size (big, medium, small) and their priority to the business.
-This allows the digital project management office (PMO) to figure out if the idea can be implemented using existing capacity, or if more might be needed.
-At this stage, you can have the discussion whether to get extra resource.
+This allows the digital project management office (PMO) to determine if the idea can be implemented using existing capacity, or if more might be needed.
+At this stage, you can have a discussion about whether to get extra resources.

 - Digital roadmap (the output): a plan of priorities that can be carried out by the existing team.
 The roadmap acts as a contract between the ‘demand’ (the business owners) and the ‘supply’ (the digital organisation).
 The ‘supply tribes’ and ‘agile squads’ in the latter can get on with executing their actions in the digital roadmap straight away.

-Obviously, it also takes a culture that is geared up for the acceptance of innovation.
+Obviously, it also takes a culture geared up for the acceptance of innovation.
 And a flatter hierarchy in terms of idea generation, consideration and acceptance.
-But following this three-step approach will help retailers to consistently choose and deliver the right digital initiatives.
-And by doing that, delivering the world class experience their customers demand – and deserve.
+But following this three-step approach will help retailers to choose and deliver the right digital initiatives consistently.
+And by doing that, delivering the world-class experience their customers demand – and deserve.

 Adrian Mangan is a Partner and retail expert at Valcon Consulting.